andrecorreaneto/oci-landing-zone-configuration/docs/MPLANE-NETWORKING.md

 }
 ```

-4. DRG Import route distributions are added, for the dynamic learning of route rules:
+4. DRG Import route distributions **are added**, for the dynamic learning of route rules:

 ```
 "drg_route_distributions" : {